A3-Root/Root_Cyberwarfare/README.md

 ## Overview

-Root's Cyber Warfare transforms Arma 3 into a cyberpunk battlefield where players can hack into buildings, control drones, manipulate vehicles, and track enemies using GPS devices.
-The mod integrates seamlessly with ACE3 and uses the AE3 ArmaOS terminal system for an immersive hacking experience.
+Root's Cyber Warfare is a comprehensive modification for Arma 3 that introduces advanced cyber warfare mechanics into the tactical simulation environment.
+The mod enables players to conduct a range of electronic operations, including network infiltration, remote device control, and electronic surveillance.
+It is built upon a robust framework that integrates seamlessly with ACE3 for interactions and utilizes the AE3 ArmaOS terminal system to provide an authentic and immersive command-line interface for all hacking operations.

 ## Features